matthansen0/azure-gatesentry-proxy/README.md

 This template will deploy the following components:

-- Ubuntu 18.04 VM with GateSentry Proxy Installed
+- Ubuntu 18.04 VM with GatesEntry Proxy Installed

-Set the proxy server of any VM to ``ip-address-of-linux-vm:10413`` to start using the proxy.
+- Windows 2016 Server with a configured Proxy.

 You can login to the admin portal of GateSentry by going to ``http://IP-address-of-Linux-VM:10786`` and logging in using the default credentials of ``"admin/admin"``.